 Just like many professional athletes devise a “game plan” to help them prepare for their sporting events, children

 can also benefit from “game plans” to help them with their events of daily life.
 These game plans are especially helpful for children who have anxiety, nervousness, or certain conditions like Autism or Sensory Processing Disorder.
-These “game plans” are often referred to as “social stories”.
+These “game plans” are often referred to as “social stories”..
+Adults can take herbal remedies like Online CBD products that are high quality, but this is great for kids.

 What exactly is a social story?